Online EMDR Therapy for Trauma in Oregon

 -

-We go at your pace.
-You won’t be pushed; you’ll be invited to listen, notice, and choose when you’re ready.
 This isn’t a quick fix.
 It’s the slow unlearning of “I have to earn belonging” and the discovery that your body can feel safer, your boundaries can hold, and you already have what you need to begin healing.

 faqs